Magellan Magellan

 Students with Disabilities

 The IBA is usually able to accommodate a student with a physical or learning disability; however, to some extent it depends on the situation.
-Please contact Sigrun Sigurjonsdottir for any inquiries.
+Please contact the IBA to inquire.
 Typical student accommodations as well as shops and services in the community have somewhat limited capability of accommodating students with disabilities.

 Grades & Transcripts

 The Danish education system is of a high standard and very rigorous.
 However, it is relatively informal in delivery and involves considerable student interaction and independent learning.
 Teaching and learning frequently take place in small groups using case studies and industry-relevant topics.
 Assessment may consist of a combination of written and oral exams and written assignments.
-In the event that an exam is scheduled after completion of the course, arrangements can normally be made with the agreement of the home university for this to take place after students have returned home.
+If an exam is scheduled after completion of the course, arrangements can usually be made with the agreement of the home university for this to take place after students have returned home.

 The IBA uses a Danish grading scale that corresponds to the US grading system as follows.